 In there you will see the "storage" icon.
 Select it and the next page will show your existing external hard drive alongside the new one.

-In all likelihood the drive will need to be formatted before it can be used for anything other than storing video, picture and music files, especially if it's come straight out of the packaging.
-The Xbox One needs to do that itself.
+In all likelihood, the drive will need to be formatted before it can be used for anything other than storing video, picture and music files, especially if it's come straight out of the packaging.
+The Xbox needs to do that itself.
 So choose the new drive and scroll down to the option "Format".
 Select "Format storage device" and a new screen will pop up with a keyboard to select the drive's name.

 We kept the default name "External" and chose to install new games and apps to the new drive when asked.

 Formatting the drive takes no more than five or six seconds and you're good to go.

 On your My Games & Apps screen, you will now see that the entire storage available, both internally and externally, is accumulated into one statistic.

 We also recommend you completely shut down your Xbox One and reboot.
 We did and the drive worked very well straight after.

 Naturally, the performance between an external drive and the SSD inside the Xbox Series X/S is significant.

 However, when it comes to Xbox One models, our tests we found no discernible difference in loading speeds generally.